3C277.1 e-MERLIN workshop: Part 1 - Calibration

 plotfile='')

-The phase corrections have a similar time-dependence as the uncorrected data phase, and are not random (if they look just like noise something is wrong).
+The phase corrections exhibit a similar time dependence to that of the uncorrected data phase and are not random; if they appear to be just noise, something is amiss.

 3D ii.
 Time-dependent amplitude calibration of all calibration sources